 Jobs in the nutrition field can be quite diverse.
 Dietetics is one option, of course, but having an in-depth understanding of the science behind what we eat can also serve you well in many other sectors.
+Nutrition training is available at many U.S. schools.
+You can also find convenient nutrition programs in Canada.
 With a nutrition degree, jobs in food safety, health care, corporate wellness, and education all become possibilities for you.
 Here are 14 good examples of jobs in nutrition:

 1. Food product development scientist